ec18240/game-dev-prototype/README.txt

 - Activate the point multiplier to get extra points but collecting a streak of points in the space of a few seconds

 - Hope you enjoy, tell us your fastest time
-- My fastest time was 35.9 seconds and my highest score was 61,800 (Ashley)
+- My fastest time was 32.9 seconds and my highest score was 108,800 (Ashley)

 - IMPORTANT NOTE: if you want to test the mummy player (which is still under development) please deactivate the Player1A, activate the freelook camera and activate mummy player [vice versa for the ball player] . thank you.

+- When playing, there will be a 'preview packages in use' in the top of the screen.
+I don't know how to get rid of this but
+- Click on it and click 'dismiss for now'